abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$ \Sigma_1 \times \Sigma_2 = \{(0,0), (0,1), (1,0), (1,1)\} = \{00,01,10,11\}$$

-`String:` Here you can notice that instead of using brackets and commas we are just representing each state of the joined system just as a string.
-This is very common and valid way of defining the classical state of the multiple system.
+`String:` Here you notice that instead of using brackets and commas we are just representing each state of the joint system just as a string.
+This is a very common and valid way of defining the classical state of joint system.
 In this case removing brackets and commas doesn't add any ambiguity or confusion.
 One useful thing to remember is that the formal definition of the string is also defined by the cartesian product of sets with symbols called alphabets(where alphabets is more formal way of saying a set of symbols).

 We can generalize this idea for n number of bits.
-For exmaple classical system $X$ with 10 bits $(X_1,X_2,...,X_{10})$ each with classical state set $\Sigma_1,\Sigma_2,...,\Sigma _{10}$ can be represented by the following cartesian product.
-Here we directly use the `string` format instead of using `tuple` format to represent each state.(There are total of $2^{10} = 1024$ such possible states of X)
+For exmaple classical system $X$ with 10 bits $(X_1,X_2,...,X_{10})$ each with classical state set $\Sigma_1,\Sigma_2,...,\Sigma _{10}$ respectively can be represented by the following cartesian product.
+Here we directly use the `string` format instead of using the `tuple` format to represent each state.(There are total of $2^{10} = 1024$ such possible states of X)

 $$\Sigma_1 \times \Sigma_2 \times ... \times \Sigma_{10} = \{0000000000, 0000000001, 0000000010, ..., 1111111111\}$$

-Similar to the single systems, we can use the Column vector we can represent the classical state of the two bits in a following way(we have added labels for each entry of the column vector that corresponding classical state of two bit system).
-Similary we can define the calsssical state vector for any n number of bits also.
+Similar to the single system, we can use a column vector to represent a classical state of two bits in the following way(we have added labels for each entry of the column vector that corresponding classical state of two bit system).
+Similary we can define the calsssical state vector for any joint system with n number of single systems.

 $$ |b\rangle =
 \begin{pmatrix} 0 \\ 0 \\ 1 \\ 0\end{pmatrix}